ei8fdb/Build-Low-Cost-User-Research-Lab/the research studios/The equipment.md

 As mentioned above, we need to 1) output the GoPro video to the Pearl and 2) power the GoPro from the USB port.

-To allow us do this we purchased GoPro "Skeleton Housings" for each camera.
+To allow us do this we purchased the [GoPro Skeleton Housing](https://shop.gopro.com/EMEA/accessories-2/skeleton-housing/AHSSK-301.html) for each camera.
 These are camera cases with holes cut out for the cables already.

 You can see how the cables are connected to the GoPro in figure 2 below.
 They make your life much easier.